INFO FOR PUPPY BUYERS

 Transport can be arranged nationwide by air ex Canberra.

-We can send puppies between Sydney and Melbourne by road and even QLD if required.
+We can send puppies between Sydney and Melbourne by road via GTE Dog Transport at a cost of $150 and even QLD and SA if required POA.

 Delivery to Canberra airport and "Fit to fly" certificates are provided at no extra charge.